pareror/MARFC/README.md

     - `TARGET_CKPTS`: Instructs the script on which specific model weights to load.
 Look inside the generated `saved/` directory. **Example**: If training generated `saved/LightGCN-Aug-10-2023.pth`, you should set `TARGET_CKPTS = {'LightGCN-Aug-10-2023.pth'}`.
 If you leave it as an empty set `set()`, the script will automatically iterate over *all* `.pth` files inside `saved/`.
     - `TOPKS`: The target cutoff lengths for the absolute final rearranged lists (e.g., `[10]`).
     - `CANDIDATE_KS`: The sizes of the initial candidate pool generated by the baseline to be passed into the re-ranker window (e.g., extracting 50 base-items `[50]` to find the 10 most unexpected).
     - **Configuration Weights**: The most important variables for the re-ranking formula.
-You can shift the framework's behavior by altering `WEIGHT_RELEVANCE`, `WEIGHT_NOVELTY`, and `WEIGHT_UNEXPECTEDNESS` (e.g., `0.33` each for a perfectly balanced approach, or tweaking them to selectively maximize Serendipity).
+You can shift the framework's behavior by altering `WEIGHT_RELEVANCE`, `WEIGHT_NOVELTY`, and `WEIGHT_UNEXPECTEDNESS` (e.g., `0.33` each for a perfectly balanced approach, or tweaking them to selectively maximize creativity).